Last Updated on May 11, 2023

-What follows are just a few methods you can use to grind beans without a coffee grinder.
+What follows are 13 methods you can use to grind beans without a coffee grinder.
 They probably won’t get you to a very fine grind, so if you picked up your beans for your espresso machine, you might be disappointed.
 But for most other brewing methods, these tricks will get you there.
 And some of them might surprise you.

 Can you brew coffee beans without grinding them?

 Let’s get this question out of the way first.
 The short answer is yes.
 You can brew coffee with whole beans, but it will take a long time.

 Water extracts the good stuff from coffee beans by interacting with the surface.
 The reason we grind beans is to create a lot more surface area for that to happen quickly.
 The smaller the particle size, the more quick the reaction.
 If we don’t grind, the interaction still takes place but the surface area is quite limited.
 Hence, the wait.

 If you want to try it, see the detailed instructions in our post, How To Make Coffee With Whole Beans.

 You’re going to be surprised at the number of innovative ways people have found to grind coffee beans with no grinder!

 We don’t know if your suffering from a power outage or just a lack of equipment, so we’ll break these grinding methods down into those that require electricity, and those that can be done by hand.

 How to grind coffee beans with household electric devices